CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-03-26.md

     * @timlegge

 ### Approve previous meeting minutes
--   Previous meeting minutes was approved by X, and merged by Y
+-   Previous meeting minutes was approved by @atoomic, @thibaultduponchelle, @timlegge and merged by @sjn

 ## Agenda